 The advisory committee and the graduate dean must approve the subject of the dissertation at least four months before the candidate’s proposed date of graduation; often this takes the form of a successfully defended dissertation proposal although other methods of approving the subject may be considered.
 The dissertation must demonstrate a mastery of the techniques of research, a thorough understanding of the subject matter and its background, and a high degree of skill in organizing and presenting the materials.
 The dissertation should embody a significant contribution of new information to a subject or a substantial reevaluation of existing knowledge presented in a scholarly style.
 The work on the dissertation is constantly under the supervision of the advisory committee and any other professors the committee or the graduate dean may consider necessary.

 All manuscripts must conform to policies and formatting instructions published at: www.depts.ttu.edu/gradschool.
 The final copy of the dissertation must be submitted electronically in PDF file format as an ETD to the University Library’s server.
 Deadlines and more information on this process are available through the Graduate School website.
 Paper copies may be required by the academic unit in which the student pursues the degree; no paper copies are to be sent to the Graduate School.
 All copies of a dissertation must be accompanied by an abstract of no more than 350 words.

 Thesis/Dissertation Fee.
-During the semester of graduation, the candidate will pay Student Business Services a Thesis/Dissertation Fee to cover the cost of electronically storing the official copy (ETD) of the dissertation.
+During the semester of graduation, the candidate will pay Student Business Services a Thesis/Dissertation Fee to cover the cost of reviewing and archiving the official copy (ETD) of the dissertation.
 This fee is paid only once.
 The Thesis/Dissertation Fee is posted to students’ accounts by the Graduate School after Apply to Graduate intents have been processed for the graduating semester.
 Payment due dates are listed under the current semester’s deadlines at www.depts.ttu.edu/gradschool.